 5. V tech sit to stand learning walker

-As your baby gets older, they will love honking the horn, listening to music, playing piano keys, and pushing buttons to learn letters, colors, shapes and animals.
+As your baby ages, they will love honking the horn, listening to music, playing piano keys, and pushing buttons to learn letters, colours, shapes, and animals.

 The Sit-to-Stand Learning Walker is an interactive baby toy that grows with your child from 9 months to 3 years.

-It has a fun animal-themed piano and developmental activities.
-It develops motor skills, sensory skills and hand-eye coordination.
+It has fun animal-themed piano and developmental activities.
+It develops motor skills, sensory skills, and hand-eye coordination.

 The Sit-to-Stand Learning Walker keeps your baby busy and engaged with fun activities, music, melodies, phrases, sounds, and more!

 6. Melissa & Doug Chomp and Clack Alligator Push Toy

 Melissa & Doug Chomp is a wooden activity walker that makes noises and interactive parts to help stimulate your baby while they walk.
 Its three chomping alligators, fish on the wheels, spinning butterfly, and ladybug beads are sure to engage your child, while friendly ladybug beads make this toy even more appealing.
 It can be a great walker tool for tall babies.